• About Me

 Sharing is caring!

-The holidays are approaching which means all things foods are on everyone’s mind.
+The holidays are approaching meaning everyone’s thinking food.
 And this holiday season, you need to have this Cranberry-Pear Sauce with Rosemary and Ginger on your radar.
 Not only does it look amazing, but it tastes great, too.
-This is certain to be a hit with everyone!
+There’s so many recipes for Cranberry Sauce out there, but this has a little savory taste which pairs well with turkey.

 Is your Pinterest Board made for all the holidays yet?